KiBk/notes-lite/description.md

 A lightweight, Google Keep–style notes app that supports quick capture, editing, and organization across multiple devices.

 ## Key Workflows
-- **Sign-in** – Start with a simple name-based login for quick access, or authenticate through an OpenID Connect provider (e.g., Authelia).
+- **Sign-in** – Start with a simple name-based login for quick access.
 The app remembers the last user session and restores it automatically.
 - **Create notes** – Use the plus button to add a new note consisting of a plain-text title and body.
 Notes save immediately to the user’s account.
 - **Read at a glance** – Notes appear in a responsive masonry layout.
 Long notes show a preview with a fade-out so cards stay compact; open the note to read everything.
 - **Edit in place** – Click a note to open a modal where you can update the title or body.
 Changes persist when you save.